MrLar/AzurLaneData/docs/index.md

 Please refer to the documentation of each individual icon prop on where to find them, for global things refer to the below list:

-- All nations are available under `https://al.mrlar.dev/icons/nation/<nation>.png`.
+- All nations are available under `https://al.mrlar.dev/icons/nation/<nation>.webp`.
-- Some ammo icons are available under `https://al.mrlar.dev/icons/ammo/<nation>.png`.
+- Some ammo icons are available under `https://al.mrlar.dev/icons/ammo/<nation>.webp`.
-- Equipment Labels are available under `https://al.mrlar.dev/icons/equiplabel/<label id>.png`.
+- Equipment Labels are available under `https://al.mrlar.dev/icons/equiplabel/<label id>.webp`.
   - Note that label id does not equal equipment type neccesarily.
--  All hulls are available under `https://al.mrlar.dev/icons/hulls/<hull>.png`.
+-  All hulls are available under `https://al.mrlar.dev/icons/hulls/<hull>.webp`.
--  All ship stats are available under `https://al.mrlar.dev/icons/stats/<stat>.png`.
+-  All ship stats are available under `https://al.mrlar.dev/icons/stats/<stat>.webp`.
--  All equip tech nums are available under `https://al.mrlar.dev/icons/num/<num>.png`.
+-  All equip tech nums are available under `https://al.mrlar.dev/icons/num/<num>.webp`.
--  All default equip icons are available under `https://al.mrlar.dev/defaults/<icon>.png`.
+-  All default equip icons are available under `https://al.mrlar.dev/defaults/<icon>.webp`.
 -  Background, frames and icons for rarities follow the following:
    - They use the name of the rarity: `common`, `elite`, `rare`, `sr`, `ur`, `pr` and `dr`
-   - Large equip backgrounds are under `https://al.mrlar.dev/rarity/background/equip/<name>.png`
+   - Large equip backgrounds are under `https://al.mrlar.dev/rarity/background/equip/<name>.webp`
-   - Small equip and item backgrounds are under `https://al.mrlar.dev/rarity/background/other/<name>.png`
+   - Small equip and item backgrounds are under `https://al.mrlar.dev/rarity/background/other/<name>.webp`
-   - Shipyard backgrounds are under `https://al.mrlar.dev/rarity/background/ship/<name>.png`
+   - Shipyard backgrounds are under `https://al.mrlar.dev/rarity/background/ship/<name>.webp`
-   - Dorm3D item backgrouns are under `https://al.mrlar.dev/rarity/frame/dorm3d/<name>.png`
+   - Dorm3D item backgrouns are under `https://al.mrlar.dev/rarity/frame/dorm3d/<name>.webp`
      - Dorm3D items have no frame
-   - Small equip and item frames are under `https://al.mrlar.dev/rarity/frame/other/<name>.png`
+   - Small equip and item frames are under `https://al.mrlar.dev/rarity/frame/other/<name>.webp`
-   - Shipyard frames are under `https://al.mrlar.dev/rarity/frame/ship/<name>.png`
+   - Shipyard frames are under `https://al.mrlar.dev/rarity/frame/ship/<name>.webp`
-   - Rarity icons are under `https://al.mrlar.dev/rarity/icon/<name>.png`
+   - Rarity icons are under `https://al.mrlar.dev/rarity/icon/<name>.webp`
-   - Research backgrounds are under `https://al.mrlar.dev/tech/<name>.png`
+   - Research backgrounds are under `https://al.mrlar.dev/tech/<name>.webp`

 There are a few other undocumented icons.
 However, they are for the most part not relevant for this data.